Sober Living Resources for Georgia

 Sober living homes are properties where individuals who are working to stay sober can live.
 These residences perform a valuable function for people in early recovery by providing them with a safe, trigger-free, and supportive environment.
 The environment is a critical aspect of early addiction recovery.
 In an unsafe or triggering environment, relapse is far more likely.
 Living with friends who abuse alcohol, for instance, can make it far more difficult to develop the skills and mindset necessary for long-term success in sobriety.
 Sober living homes provide structure, peer support, and a clean and sober environment so that residents can focus on their recovery journeys.

-Residents agree to follow several rules when they move in to a sober home.
+Residents agree to follow several rules when they move in to a sober house.
 The most important of these rules is staying away from drugs and alcohol.
 Staff members administer regular drug tests and drug screenings to ensure that no resident is compromising the safety of their roommates.
-Other house rules are also designed to ensure a safe and healthy environment.
+Other sober living house rules are also designed to ensure a safe and healthy environment.
 Staff members also strive to connect residents with any outside services they may need, including psychiatric care and legal support.
 The purpose of a sober living home is to provide a home base where residents can address their underlying issues and taking positive steps toward new futures.

 However, sober livings are more than just places to crash — and residents are more than just roommates to each other.
 In many ways, sober living residents are like family.
 Residents keep each other accountable and offer each other strength.
 Active addicts often feel misunderstood, but at a sober living house, they can find people who have often been through experiences similar to their own.
 By connecting to a sober community, they can significantly reduce their chances of relapse.
 Perhaps more importantly, however, residents develop friendships that help make their sobriety both fun and meaningful.